Student loan forgiveness: Don’t expect $50K in relief, says Biden - NewsBreak

 In a private meeting with the Congressional Hispanic Caucus earlier this week, Biden reportedly “gave strong indications” that his administration is preparing to take executive action on forgiving student loans in the coming months.
 He backed up that statement Thursday, saying he is “considering dealing with some debt reduction.”

-“There will be additional debt forgiveness, and I’ll have an answer on that in the next couple of weeks,” Biden told reporters .Republicans take aim at Biden’s authority on student loans
+“There will be additional debt forgiveness, and I’ll have an answer on that in the next couple of weeks,” Biden told reporters.

 Republicans have introduced legislation to not only limit Biden’s authority to extend a payment moratorium but “prohibit the president from canceling outstanding federal student loan obligations due to a national emergency.”